sreachtools/sreachtools.github.io/README.md

 ## Regenerate website

+1. When cloning the repository, make sure to do `git submodule update --init` to download the website at `sreachtools.github.io` into the `_site` folder.
-Run docs2md to update the documentation folder.
+1. Run docs2md to update the documentation folder.

-By default, the website is assumed to be a child (titled `SReachTools-website`) of the parent folder of `srtinit --rootpath`.
-For example, if `srtinit --rootpath` returns `/myworkspace/SReachTools/`, then the website folder must be at `/myworkspace/SReachTools-website/`.
-Specify the path to the website folder as an argument, if this not the case.
+    - By default, the website is assumed to be a child (titled `SReachTools-website`) of the parent folder of `srtinit --rootpath`.
+    - For example, if `srtinit --rootpath` returns `/myworkspace/SReachTools/`, then the website folder must be at `/myworkspace/SReachTools-website/`.
+    - Specify the path to the website folder as an argument, if this not the case.
+1. Change directory into the `_site` folder, which now has the updated website.
+1. Push the changes to the repository.

 ## Installation for Ubuntu